Positive reinforcement is a preferred disciplinary strategy in positive parenting because this method doesn’t involve aversive measures or punishment.

 3. When using praises, praise for the quality of action

-Praises should not be given for just doing a task.
-The child should have completed the job well — considering their abilities.
+The child should have completed the job well, considering their abilities.

 4. Focus on positive behavior

-5. Give the reinforcement as soon as action is performed
+5. Give the reinforcement as soon as the action completes

 Research has shown that the sooner the reinforcer is introduced after the target behavior, the more effective it is in motivating the new behavior.

-Children are smart.
-They will quickly figure out that if you need to use a bribe, the behavior probably is not something they will want to adopt in the long run.
-Whenever possible, motivate your child intrinsically instead of using extrinsic motivation.
+They will quickly figure out that if you need to use a bribe, the action probably is not something they will want to adopt in the long term.

 - 1.Cameron J, Pierce WD.
 Reinforcement, Reward, and Intrinsic Motivation: A Meta-Analysis.
 Review of Educational Research.
 September 1994:363-423. doi:10.3102/00346543064003363